Patriot Prayer: COVID-19 restriction protests

 In late 2020, Patriot Prayer organized a rally to protest COVID-19 public health restrictions in Washington state.
 Gibson participated in and promoted several events that took place at state Capitol buildings and governor's mansions in Washington and Oregon.
-In November, he led a rally at the private residence of a Washington state Liquor and Cannabis Board officer, in opposition to business restrictions imposed in Washington state for the coronavirus pandemic.
+In November, he led a rally at the private residence of a Washington State Liquor and Cannabis Board officer, in opposition to business restrictions imposed in Washington state for the coronavirus pandemic.

-At December 2020 rally at the Oregon State Capitol in Salem organized by Patriot Prayer, protesters used chemical agents against troopers and some entered the building unlawfully, resulting in several arrests.
+At a December 2020 rally at the Oregon State Capitol in Salem organized by Patriot Prayer, protesters used chemical agents against troopers, and some entered the building unlawfully, resulting in several arrests.

 Relationship with the Portland police

 The Guardian reported that Lt.
 Niiya told Gibson in December 2017 that the police would not execute a warrant for the arrest of Toese.
-In a text, Niiya wrote: "Just make sure he doesn’t do anything which may draw our attention. [...]
-If he still has the warrant in the system (I don’t run you guys so I don’t personally know) the officers could arrest him.
-I don’t see a need to arrest on the warrant unless there is a reason."
+In a text, Niiya wrote: "Just make sure he doesn't do anything which may draw our attention. [...]
+If he still has the warrant in the system (I don't run you guys so I don't personally know) the officers could arrest him.
+I don't see a need to arrest on the warrant unless there is a reason."
 He also indicated that police officers had ignored previous arrest warrants for Toese.

-In February 2019, Willamette Week reported that Portland police lieutenant Jeff Niiya kept in close touch with Gibson, and provided him with intelligence about the anti-fascist movement in the city.
+In February 2019, Willamette Week reported that Portland police lieutenant Jeff Niiya kept in close touch with Gibson and provided him with intelligence about the anti-fascist movement in the city.
 He also advised Gibson on how a Patriot Prayer member could avoid arrest.
 On February 21, a public "listening session" convened by the Portland Police Bureau consisted in large part of strong criticism of the bureau.

-On March 1, 2019, The Guardian obtained video which showed Portland police officers approaching Gibson at a June 3, 2018 rally, telling him that although Niiya had probable cause to arrest several group members, they could avoid arrest by leaving.
+On March 1, 2019, The Guardian obtained video that showed Portland police officers approaching Gibson at a June 3, 2018 rally, telling him that although Niiya had probable cause to arrest several group members, they could avoid arrest by leaving.
 Officers informed Gibson that Tusitala "Tiny" Toese and another man would be arrested, and told him that they had already arrested members of "the other side".
-Five days after the rally, Toese and Proud Boys member Donovan Flippo, allegedly attacked a man in Portland, an incident for which they were indicted for by a grand jury.
+Five days after the rally, Toese and Proud Boys member Donovan Flippo, allegedly attacked a man in Portland, an incident for which a grand jury indicted for them.

 Portland's Independent Police Review investigated Niiya and cleared him in September 2019, determining that he was gathering information on the groups and trying to defuse potential clashes with his advice.